mpfi-dsp/GoldDigger/README.md

 ```
 5. Manually edit config.py to set the relevant information

-6. Run the docker container:
+6. Run the docker container: (these scripts are to run GD webtool each time after the previous setup instructions are completed)
     - detached (if you don't need to see all the terminal outputs):
     ```
     sh scripts/run_docker_detached.sh